Treasury, IRS release additional guidance on domestic content bonus elective safe harbor under the Inflation Reduction Act

 Timing and future guidance

-The updated domestic content tables apply to calculations made on or after January 16, 2025, and the Treasury signalled that they intend to update the safe harbor annually.
+The updated domestic content tables apply to calculations made on or after January 16, 2025, and the Treasury signaled that they intend to update the safe harbor annually.
 Taxpayers may utilize the safe harbor tables included in Notice 2025-08 for projects beginning construction up to 90 days after the release of further guidance or after any future modification, update, or withdrawal of the updated elective safe harbor.